-Mount the azimuth elevation bracket to the back of the terminal using four washers/nuts included in the terminal kit (see Figure 4-4 - Azimuth elevation bracket).
+Mount the azimuth elevation bracket to the back of the unit using four washers/nuts (see Figure 4-4 - Azimuth elevation bracket).
+The N-type RF connector should be on the left or right side of the azimuth elevation bracket if installed correctly.